dustinpfister/blog_posts/_posts/threejs-face3.md

 There are two ways of fixing this one is to just make it so both sides are always rendered no matter what by setting the side value of your material to THREE.DoubleSide.
 This will make it so that both sides of the face are always rendered with the material, but the best way of fixing this would be to just get the index order right.

+### 3.1 - Setting Three.DoubleSide for the side property of the material

 ```js
 var mesh = new THREE.Mesh(geometry, new THREE.MeshNormalMaterial({
     side: THREE.DoubleSide
 }));
 scene.add(mesh);
 ```

+This is also just a useful property to be aware of for use with certain Models anyway, for example if I have a plain and I want a material rendered on both sides.

+### 3.2 - Just getting the vertex index order right for the Face3 instances

 The other way is to just get the index values right in which case the default THREE.FrontSide is not a problem when rendering.